CheckPointSW/sddc/README.md

         * generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
 If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway

         * proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

+        * https-inspection: an optional boolean attribute indicating whether to enable the HTTP Inspection feature on the gateway

         * ips-profile: an optional IPS profile name to associate with a pre-R80 gateway